-The most abundant tree species in this stand include Red Maple, Black Oak and Aspen seedlings and/or saplings.
-In addition, scattered overstory trees are present, including White Pine (67%).
+The most abundant tree species in this stand is Red Pine seedlings and/or saplings.

-These trees make up an even aged stand that originated about 2016.
+These trees make up an even aged stand that originated about 1990.
 Tree ages in even-aged stands may vary slightly, but the trees began growing in relatively the same period.